Updated for 2021

 Businesses in the ecommerce industry are having alot of success, however there is always the danger of standing still.
-You have to keep pace with the ever-changing trends of the ecommerce industry, and to help create awareness we will share the most important ecommerce trends expected to emerge in the industry in 2020 and 2021.
+You have to keep pace with the ever-changing trends of the ecommerce industry, and to help create awareness we will share the most important ecommerce trends for 2021.
 If you want to take advantage of these trends, get in touch with our experienced ecommerce team in Brighton to find out how we can help grow your business.

 1. The rise of voice commerce